salsify/avro-builder/README.md

 * Only Avro Schemas, not Protocols are supported.
 * See [Issues](https://github.com/salsify/avro-builder/issues) for functionality
   that has yet to be implemented.
-* This is beta quality code.
-There may be breaking changes until version 1.0 is released.

 ## Installation